(keep reading to learn what happened)

 In addition to the improved business, the reviews were generally more positive and the twins had done a good job of keeping with Gordon’s menu.

-Unfortunately, that means that The Capri is no longer open for business and it’s officially on our Kitchen Nightmares closed list.
+Unfortunately, that means that The Capri is no longer open for business and it’s officially on my Kitchen Nightmares closed list.

 However, the person who purchased The Capri from the twins does have plans to keep the Capri name when reopening the new restaurant.

 As of 2023, the Capri Eagle Rock location is now occupied by Capri Club.

 True to his promise, Robert Fleming, the new owner, renovated the restaurant to “harken back to its 1960s founding”, according to this Los Angeles Times article.

 However, while the name is very similar, I still have this marked as closed because the owner and concept are different from the Capri Italian restaurant that you saw on the show.